Transnational Urban Outdoors research group

 Our current research projects include:

-Previous research has focused on topics such as use of parks by first generation migrants (including young refugees and asylum seekers), wellbeing and the urban outdoors, place attachment and migration, flexibility in place and meanings of place in ethnically diverse neighbourhoods.
+Previous research has focused on topics such as the use of parks by first-generation migrants (including young refugees and asylum seekers), wellbeing and the urban outdoors, place attachment and migration, flexibility in place and meanings of place in ethnically diverse neighbourhoods.